Title of Collection

 Center for Restoration Studies

-[Identification of item], File or Folder Name, J.S.
-Dunn Papers, 1892-1922.
+[identification of item], [file or folder name], James Sterling Dunn Papers, 1892-1922.
 Center for Restoration Studies MS #41.
-Milliken Special Collections, Brown Library.
+Abilene Christian University Special Collections and Archives, Brown Library.
 Abilene Christian University, Abilene, TX.

 Finding Aid created by